Wilson-Loop-Ideal Bands and General Idealization: Acknowledgment

 \section{Acknowledgment}

-J. Y.'s work is supported by startup funds at University of Florida.
+A.A.A.'s work is supported by the AI Scholars program at the University of Florida and by the UF CCMS Undergraduate Fellowship.
 B. L. is supported by the National Science Foundation through Princeton University’s Materials Research Science and Engineering Center DMR-2011750, and the National Science Foundation under award DMR-2141966.
 S.R. is supported by a Simons Investigator Grant from the Simons Foundation (Award No. 566116).
+This work is supported by the Gordon and Betty Moore Foundation EPiQS initiative, Grant GBMF8685.01.
+J. Y.'s work is supported by startup funds at University of Florida.

 \onecolumngrid